-Will charge a typical car battery in around five hours of time.
+Will charge a typical car battery in around five hours.
 Comes with several different connection attachments including direct battery clamps and a cigarette input plug to charge from the interior.

 Takes longer to charge than larger battery car chargers.

-Works well for a wide variety of different types of batteries, including car, boat, and RV batteries.
+Works well for a wide variety of battery types, including car, boat, and RV batteries.
 Automatic.
 Can charge gel batteries.
 Affordable and easy to use.

 Some durability and longevity concerns noted.
 Won't charge a battery that has zero voltage remaining.